Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Using TargetParameters, TargetOrder and TargetProduct object

-Using `TargetParameters`, you can encapsulate various parameters (namely mbox-Parameters, profile-parameters, order-parameters and product-parameters) for easy use
+Using `TargetParameters`, you can encapsulate various parameters (namely mboxParameters, profileParameters, orderParameters and productParameters) for easy use
 With `TargetOrder`, you can encapsulate the order parameters and use it in TargetParameters.
 With `TargetProduct`, you can encapsulate the product parameters and use it in TargetParameters.